Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/core-upgrade/04-upgrading-to-v1.11.md

 ### Managing changes to legacy behaviors

-dbt Core v1.11 introduces new flags for [managing changes to legacy behaviors](/reference/global-configs/behavior-changes).
+<Constant name="core" /> v1.11 introduces new flags for [managing changes to legacy behaviors](/reference/global-configs/behavior-changes).
 You may opt into recently introduced changes (disabled by default), or opt out of mature changes (enabled by default), by setting `True` / `False` values, respectively, for `flags` in `dbt_project.yml`.

 You can read more about each of these behavior changes in the following links: